 Personal, Social, Health and Economic Education

 The aims of PSHE are best achieved in an environment in which pupils feel safe and where their opinions are valued.
 In this subject, above all, the child must be central to the process.
 They must be allowed to be honest, to make mistakes without being reprimanded and to learn from their mistakes.
-A range of teaching and learning styles are employed, including:
+By following the Jigsaw program we can ensure a spiralling/progressive scheme which is enjoyable and valuable for all children.

 - Circle time